XenoTheStrange/ursina-game-template/readme.txt

 I make no promises.

 I'm doing this largely because of how much I like the original flash game and wish it could be edited.
 I want to make my own classes and abilities!
 Add a new map or venue!

+EDIT: I decided this would be a lot easier using a 2d engine in a different language.
+I'm going with Love2D I think.